A Review of Graph Databases

-This post will discuss the ideas and considerations behind graph databases such as their use cases, advantages and the trends behind this database model with several real-world case example.
+There are many ideas and considerations behind graph databases.
+This includes their use cases, advantages, and the trends behind this database model.
+There are also several real-world examples to dissect.

 A Social Network Scenario

-Considering a social network scenario shown below, User can post, share their tweets or comment on other people or advertisers’ tweets, follow each other.
-It is essential for a data-driven company to use basic CRUD(Create, Read, Update, Delete) operations to add more people, add new messages to the current database or find associated information, help company to figure out certain user’s User portrait just like Jeff has many posts relating to AI and music thus we may suppose him a programmer etc.
+In a social network scenario, a user can post, share someone else’s post, comment on other people’s or advertiser posts, follow each other, and so on.
+For such a data-driven social media company, it is essential to pursue a basic CRUD (Create, Read, Update, Delete) operation to add more people, add new messages to the current database or find associated information.
+This helps the company figure out a certain user’s profile.
+For example, it might find that user Jeff has many posts relating to AI and music.
+Thus we may conclude him being a programmer, and so on.

-It is some basic types of database operations.
-Sometimes the requirements for one analysis can be extremely tricky such as Find all direct reports from employees and count the number of reports up to 3 levels down .
-Such an analytic problem is not purposely designed to create obstructions for data engineers, those things are quite common in current era of distributed computing.
+Sometimes requirements for one analysis can be extremely tricky.
+For example, you might have a query for Find all posts from users and count the number of posts up to 3 levels down.
+Such an analytic problem is not purposely designed to create obstructions for data engineers, Indeed, these things are quite common in the current era of distributed computing.

 Data model schemes and traditional queries

-The traditional way to solve the problem is to build a relational data model for every user and store those relations in several tables in a Relational database such as MySQL and so on.
+The traditional way to solve this query need is to build a relational data model for every user and store those relations in several tables.
+This is commonly done in a Relational database such as MySQL.

-If we want to implement the query as the question listed above, it is inevitable that there will be a huge amount of JOIN and the length of query can be extremely long.
+If we want to implement a query as noted, it is inevitable that there will be a huge amount of JOIN and the length of query can be extremely long.

 (SELECT T.directReportees AS directReportees, sum(T.count) AS count FROM ( SELECT manager.pid AS directReportees, 0 AS count FROM person_reportee manager WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") UNION SELECT manager.pid AS directReportees, count(manager.directly_manages) AS count FROM person_reportee manager WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees UNION SELECT manager.pid AS directReportees, count(reportee.directly_manages) AS count FROM person_reportee manager JOIN person_reportee reportee ON manager.directly_manages = reportee.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees UNION SELECT manager.pid AS directReportees, count(L2Reportees.directly_manages) AS count FROM person_reportee manager JOIN person_reportee L1Reportees ON manager.directly_manages = L1Reportees.pid JOIN person_reportee L2Reportees ON L1Reportees.directly_manages = L2Reportees.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees ) AS T GROUP BY directReportees) UNION (SELECT T.directReportees AS directReportees, sum(T.count) AS count FROM ( SELECT manager.directly_manages AS directReportees, 0 AS count FROM person_reportee manager WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") UNION SELECT reportee.pid AS directReportees, count(reportee.directly_manages) AS count FROM person_reportee manager JOIN person_reportee reportee ON manager.directly_manages = reportee.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees UNION SELECT depth1Reportees.pid AS directReportees, count(depth2Reportees.directly_manages) AS count FROM person_reportee manager JOIN person_reportee L1Reportees ON manager.directly_manages = L1Reportees.pid JOIN person_reportee L2Reportees ON L1Reportees.directly_manages = L2Reportees.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees ) AS T GROUP BY directReportees) UNION (SELECT T.directReportees AS directReportees, sum(T.count) AS count FROM( SELECT reportee.directly_manages AS directReportees, 0 AS count FROM person_reportee manager JOIN person_reportee reportee ON manager.directly_manages = reportee.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees UNION SELECT L2Reportees.pid AS directReportees, count(L2Reportees.directly_manages) AS count FROM person_reportee manager JOIN person_reportee L1Reportees ON manager.directly_manages = L1Reportees.pid JOIN person_reportee L2Reportees ON L1Reportees.directly_manages = L2Reportees.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") GROUP BY directReportees ) AS T GROUP BY directReportees) UNION (SELECT L2Reportees.directly_manages AS directReportees, 0 AS count FROM person_reportee manager JOIN person_reportee L1Reportees ON manager.directly_manages = L1Reportees.pid JOIN person_reportee L2Reportees ON L1Reportees.directly_manages = L2Reportees.pid WHERE manager.pid = (SELECT id FROM person WHERE name = "fName lName") )

-I think that nobody has the patience to write such a huge amount SQL language for those analytic problems.
-It will also become a hell for debugging.
-The more serious problem is performance issues such a huge SQL language could potentially have.
+Most programmers will not have the patience to write such a huge amount of SQL language for these types of analytic problems.
+It will also become miserable for debugging.
+And an even more serious problem is performance issues that a large SQL language could potentially have.

 Performance issues in traditional RDBMS

-The most essential issue relating to such query comes from the size of the problem we faced in current era which is the scaling issues relating to the nature of huge social network associations.
+The most essential issue relating to such a query comes from the size of the problem.
+In our era there are scaling issues related to the nature of huge social network associations.

 |YahooWeb||1.4 Billion||6 Billion|